technozhantomz/LocalCoin-ui/app/help/en/accounts/membership.md

 # Memberships

-Accounts in LocalCoin are separated into three groups.
-We decided to give users the option to upgrade their accounts into a VIP-like status if they desire and profit from reduced fees and additional features.
+Accounts on BitShares Blockchain are separated into two groups.
+Blockchain give users the option to upgrade their accounts into a VIP-like status if they desire and profit from reduced fees and additional features.